 Discovering Kubernetes clusters managed by Rancher

-Rancher is a Kubernetes management tool to deploy and run clusters anywhere and on any provider.
+i s a Kubernetes management tool to deploy and run clusters anywhere and on any provider.
 Rancher can provision Kubernetes from a hosted provider, provision compute nodes and then install Kubernetes onto them, or import existing Kubernetes clusters running anywhere.
 Rancher can centralize authentication and role-based access control (RBAC) for all the clusters.

 BMC Helix Discovery discovers Kubernetes clusters managed by Rancher.
 For information, see Discovering containers.
 The earlier approach discovers Kubernetes management software running on a host, and creates or updates an existing Kubernetes SI.
 The Kubernetes SI triggers additional patterns to discover the containers that the Kubernetes management software controls.
 For this approach the hosts must be reached with an IP scan, and host credentials must be available.

 Using the Rancher API provider enables you to discover all of the Kubernetes clusters managed by Rancher, even those hosts that cannot be reached with an IP scan.

 API provider discovery of Rancher supports Rancher 2.5 and later.

 To discover Kubernetes clusters by using Rancher API provider

 The following table describes the tasks that you must perform in the specified sequence, the description of the action that you must perform, and the reference to the procedure:

 Ensure that the Rancher management system has suitable permissions to enable you access to Kubernetes clusters managed by it.

 |Ensure access permissions for the Rancher management system|

 Create an API provider credential valid for the Rancher.